Sukriti1604/expense-tracker/Expense-Tracker-main/README.md

 # Expense Tracker - MapExpenses

 ## Overview
 As we all know that in this modern world managing expenses is one of the most important task .
-So this is a website called expense tracker which allows users to manage and organise their expenses in an efficient manner
+So this is a website called MapExpenses which allows users to manage and organise their expenses in an efficient manner

 ## Features
 - Add new expenses with details like amount, category, and date.